If you are considering taking a family gap year or sabbatical from life to live in France, congrats, spending a year abroad can be life-changing.

 Travel based on length of time you can travel

-Are you a weekend traveller?
-Do you only have 2 weeks a year to travel?
-Do you want to travel for longer than 3 months maybe a year or more?
+Are you a weekend, traveller?
+Do you only have two weeks a year to travel?
+Do you want to travel for longer than three months, maybe a year or more?

 The length of time you have to travel will determine the pace, the cost and even your activities you do while on your trip.

 Here are a few terms to describe travellers based on the length and amount of time you have to travel.
 Which one best describes the way you can or would like to travel?

 1- Short (ish) Trips:

 Most of us are very familiar with the annual vacation(er).
 Because of certain lifestyle restrictions like work, your children’s’ school schedule or just a tight budget, your trips are shorter; sometimes just a weekend.

 It can be stressful during your short trips if you only get to do it once a year for two weeks or less because you try to pack as much into the vacation as possible.